Generalized Discrete Diffusion with Self-Correction: Experiments

 To evaluate the model’s ability to learn from large-scale language data and to assess the effectiveness of self-correction at inference time, we perform unconditional text generation and report the generative perplexity (Gen PPL), a common quality metric for text generation, evaluated by the GPT2-large model in Table \ref{tab:genppl-comparison}.
 As noted in \citet{zheng2025masked}, Gen PPL can be extremely low if the model produces highly repetitive and redundant tokens.
 Therefore, we also report the unigram entropy metric in Appendix \ref{sec:addexp} in addition to Gen PPL, serving as a sanity check for the diversity of generated texts.

 SCDD ($p_u=0.2$) consistently outperforms the best GIDD+ baseline across all denoising steps on LM1B and OWT with a comparable entropy.
+Notably, SCDD has significant improvements over baselines at few-step parallel generation scenarios, with 55\% and 9.2\% decrease in Gen PPL when compared to ReMDM-cap and GIDD+ at 32-step generation, respectively.
 We attribute the performance gain to two primary factors.
 First, GIDD+ utilizes a dynamic weighting scheme to mitigate training loss explosion.
 However, this scheme downweights the training samples at boundaries ($t\to0$ and $t\to1$), which may impede the model from learning critical final corrections during generation.
 Second, GIDD+ does not eliminate remasking during inference, which likely reduces the capacity of self-correction compared to SCDD.

+\paragraph{LLM-as-a-judge Evaluation.} To provide stronger semantic evidence showing that the SCDD outputs are actually better, we perform \textit{LLM-as-a-judge} evaluation to directly assess correction quality beyond Gen PPL and entropy.
+For each setting, we corrupt 256 clean OWT sequences from $t=0$ to $t=0.8$ using SCDD's forward process, then let both models denoise from the identical corrupted input.
+Each model generates outputs at 6 different total step counts with nucleus sampling ($p=0.9$).
+The GPT-5.4 judge scores each pair on five dimensions (\textit{Clarity}, \textit{Grammaticality}, \textit{Factuality}, \textit{Style}, \textit{Creativity}) on a 1 to 10 scale.
+Finally, the model decides the "winning text".

+We report per-metric scores with paired $t$-tests and overall win rates with binomial tests ($n=256$).
+The evaluation prompt for GPT-5.4 is in Figure \ref{fig:evaluation_prompt}, strictly following \citet{rutte2025generalized}.
+Results are presented in Table \ref{tab:matched_compact}, showing that SCDD consistently outperforms GIDD+ across \textit{Clarity}, \textit{Factuality}, and \textit{Style} metrics, with significant gains in \textit{Clarity} and \textit{Style} at higher step counts.
+While GIDD+ exhibits a persistent advantage in Creativity, SCDD's ability to maintain higher overall win rates—reaching 60.6\% at 1024 steps—highlights its self-correction efficacy in matched-noise environments.
+In addition to this matched-schedule setting, we see similar results in a cross-ratio setting, where we compare the best-performing SCDD ($p_u=0.2$) against best GIDD+ ($p_u=0.1$).
+See Appendix \ref{sec:addexp} and Table \ref{tab:crossratio_compact} for more details.

-To compare the correction capacity between GIDD+ and SCDD, we use the models trained on OWT data, and generate 128 samples for each model under different denoising steps, then calculate the average of \textit{Correction Rate} defined as follows:
+\paragraph{Correction Capacity.} To compare the correction capacity between GIDD+ and SCDD, we use the models trained on OWT data, and generate 128 samples for each model under different denoising steps, then calculate the average of \textit{Correction Rate} defined as follows:

 where $C = \text{\# Total Corrections}$, and $L=\text{\# Context Length}$.
 Indeed, from Table \ref{tab:correction_rate} we see that SCDD not only achieves significantly higher \textit{Correction Rate}, but also scales faster to a \textit{Correction Rate} of $0.75$ at $1024$ steps, thus leveraging additional denoising steps to refine the generated texts more efficiently.